Why is Yorkshire Terrier Temperament essential to know about?

 A Brilliant Breed

 Nevertheless, there’s always a good side to the Yorkshire Terrier’s temperament.
 If given proper discipline, they can become very obedient and follow commands.
-They are brilliant dogs who have so much passion for learning.
-They are one of the most intelligent breeds of dogs around.
+They are brilliant dogs with a strong passion for learning.
+They are among the most intelligent breeds of dogs.

 Despite their size, they are highly active and energetic.
-They usually perform excellently in dog shows and sports and are given good training.
+They usually perform excellently in dog shows and sports and receive good training.
 As dog professionals suggest, keeping them engaged can prevent them from being too attached to their masters.

-Yorkshire Terrier temperament can bring about both good and bad behaviours.
-These qualities should be carefully considered when filling your household with a pet.
+Yorkshire Terrier temperament can lead to both positive and negative behaviours.
+These qualities should be carefully considered when bringing a pet into your household.
 Think over what you need.